Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourceBuild.md#Resource-export">
       Resource export
   </a></summary>
   Special kind of build which required for the module to been used by other developers and modules.
-Result of exporting is artefacts among wich is <code>out-will-file</code>.
+Result of exporting is generated files among wich is <code>out-will-file</code> and archive.
 </details>
 <details><summary><a href="./concept/WillFileExported.md#Exported-will-file-out-will-file">
       Exported <code>will-file</code> (<code>out-will-file</code>)